The things you say . . .

 I bought all my cleaning equipment from the Zan shop which stood where the island between Oat Market and Swine Market is now.
 Because of its position, the front was just the door with the windows splaying out, almost forming a triangle.

 It turned out to be a lucky move.
 I certainly would not choose to live anywhere else.
 My children now live away but always enjoy coming back to Nantwich, as do their spouses.
-To the grandchildren, it is their second home and they still are frequent visitors, along with friends, even though they
+To the grandchildren, it is their second home and they still are frequent visitors, along with friends, even though they themselves are now adults.

 Better get my notes done now!

-Connie Jones, Secretary, Nantwich in Bloom Committee
+Connie Jones, Nantwich in Bloom Committee

 Bamboozled by so much information